htihle/htihle.github.io/weirdml.md

     <img src="../images/shapes_easy_max_accuracy_comparison.png" width="800"/>
     <p><em>Maximum accuracy for each run on the Shapes (Easy) task by each model.
 The bars show the mean value over all the runs.
 Error bars represent the standard deviation over runs (not the error on the mean).
 The grey dots represent individual runs, and the violin plots shows the distribution of accuracies over all the runs.</em></p>
 </div>
+We can see from the model performance that this is the easiest task.
+If you are not careful in your architecture, it is very easy to completely overfit on the training data, but if you do something somewhat reasonable, you should be able to get a decent score on this task. o1-preview got an average accuracy of 98% after 5 runs on this task, which is probably about the ceiling for this task.

 ### Shapes (Hard)
 <div style="text-align: center">